transferwise/pipelinewise/README.md

 ### Running from docker

-If you have [Docker](https://www.docker.com/) installed then using docker is the easiest and recommended method of start using PipelineWise.
+If you have [Docker](https://www.docker.com/) installed then using docker is the recommended and easiest method to start using PipelineWise.

-1. Build an executable docker images that has every required dependency and it's isolated from your host system:
+1. Build an executable docker image that has every required dependency and is isolated from your host system:

     ```sh
     $ docker build -t pipelinewise:latest .